eshohet/doodle-jump-machine-learning/README.md

 ## UX Enhancements

-We've added several enhancements to the user interface for your convienence.
+We've added several enhancements to the user interface for your convenience.

 * Gamespeed - controls how fast the doodle plays
 * Draw toggle - turn this off and the algorithm will consume less resources since it will not render anything